 Advocating for Your Client in Innocent Spouse Cases

 A recent court decision (Stephenson v Commissioner) has sparked new interest in innocent spouse claims where domestic violence was involved.
 The National Taxpayer Advocate has called for the elimination of the controversial "two-year rule" the IRS uses to determine whether to grant equitable relief in these cases.
-This session will help you understand the innocent spouse provisions of the Internal Revenue Code, specifically how to request relief under section 6015(f), and help you determine when it is appropriate to seek help from the Taxpayer Advocate Service.
+This session helps you understand the innocent spouse provisions of the Internal Revenue Code, specifically how to request relief under section 6015(f), and help you determine when it is appropriate to seek help from the Taxpayer Advocate Service.